-LLEAD is Canada's only cross-sector 12-month leader development program for library and information professionals working in any type of organization.
+LLEAD is a unique cross-sector 12-month leader development program for those in library and information environments working in any type of organization.
 Based on research of the most effective development programs for senior leaders in profit and non-profit sectors, the LLEAD curriculum scaffolds learning, practice and relationship-building for participants to gain the know-how, resilience and critical thinking required of senior managers.
 The learning framework is based on Henry Mintzberg's five managerial mindsets: self, relationships, organization, context, change.

-LLEAD includes two intensive residentials, monthly sessions via Zoom, and ongoing, on-demand mentoring and coaching.
-Participants work on a project for their organization that is sponsored by a senior manager.
+LLEAD includes a 6-day intensive residential, plus twice-monthly live virtual sessions, with ongoing, on-demand mentoring and coaching.
+Participants work on a project for their organization sponsored by a senior manager.
 Program details are here.

 At the heart of the program is peer-based problem-solving and the deep collegial bonds developed through a 12-month intensive.
 Mentoring, coaching and instruction by experienced professionals from academic, public and corporate sectors ensure LLEAD's graduates demonstrate the self-awareness and abilities to influence strategic outcomes at the organizational and community, campus or corporate level.